triggermesh/docs/docs/sources/slack.md

 Deploy the Slack source in 3 steps:

-1. Deploy the Slack source, retieve exposed endpoint at Triggermesh.
+1. Deploy the Slack source, retrieve exposed endpoint at Triggermesh.
 2. Configure Slack App to send events to the Slack Source endpoint.
 3. (optional) Modify the Slack Source to add Signing Secret and AppID from the configured App.